myMalaysiabooks - insider guide to Malaysia and Singapore

 BY ROAD TO AND AROUND PENANG

 Penang is served with a network of very good roads and it is easy to travel the entire state by road.
 Most Malaysians travel by car to and around the state.
 The North-South Expressway cut the length of Seberang Perai ('province') of Penang.
-The island of Penang is linked by ferry and a bridge to the Mainland.
+The island of Penang is linked by ferry and two bridges to the Mainland.

 By Road to Penang You can travel easily by private vehicle, taxis or bus to the state.
 By coach/ bus or car, the north-south expressway takes you to Butterworth, Seberang Perai (the mainland part of the State of Pulau Pinang).
-You can cross to Penang island by ferry or drive through the Penang bridge.
-The Penang Bridge, leads you to the south eastern part of Penang island.
+You can cross to Penang island by ferry or drive through the Penang bridges.
+The Penang Bridge from Butterworth leads you to the south eastern part of Penang island.
 It is linked to the North South expressway in Peninsular Malaysia

 There are many express buses from KL, Ipoh, Alor Setar, Melaka, Seremban, Johor Bahru and other major towns in Peninsular Malaysia that goes to Penang Island or Butterworth.
 Buses are also available daily from Thailand and Singapore (tours or express bus) to Penang island or Butterworth (on the peninsular).